TrippBikes/SimpleGamesPractice/README.md

 # SimpleGamesPractice
-A collection of simple games in PyCharm
+A collection of simple games in PyGame